-Property costs: 2% and 10% of costs per annum.
-Computer equipment: 33.33% of cost per annum.
+Property costs: 2% and 10% of costs per annum Fixtures and fittings: 10% and 33.33% of costs per annum Computer equipment: 33.33% of cost per annum

 The Trust has received over the years gifts of historic books and writing of special interest in relation to the Trust's objects, in particular the Trust's library.
-Reliable information on their cost or value is not available as most of these items are gifts of long held assets.
+Reliable information on their cost or value is not available as most of these items are gifts or long-held assets.
 They have therefore always been excluded from the fixed assets in the accounts.
-There is a catalogue listing all the titles in the historic collection and this is available to all library users.
+There is a catalogue listing all the titles in the historic collection and this is available to all Library users.